 These are loops of wire which run round the perimeter of a room and are connected to a special amplifier.
 The changes in the electrical current in the wire can be received by deaf aids which have either a 'T' or 'MT' setting.
 The same principle is used by the wires embedded in road surfaces which monitor traffic movement or control traffic lights and electric gates.
 However, they are expensive to install, and their effectiveness still depends on how microphones are used and how the amplifier is set up.

 In specific situations, such as in banks or libraries, they can be helpful, providing the staff know how they work, and signage is available to inform deaf aid users of their presence.

 Many induction loops don't work because no-one checks them.
 Just like other council services, they need to be maintained.
 Induction loop monitors are available for this purpose.
 Portable loops are available but very cumbersome.

 It is well worth considering providing BSL training for council officers who deal with the public on a regular basis.
 Even a minimal knowledge is helpful.

-As well as the usual protocols to bear in mind when holding a one-to-one meeting, the basic principles outlined above can help if you hold a one-to-one meeting with someone with hearing loss.
+As well as the usual protocols to bear in mind when holding a one-to-one meeting, the basic principles outlined above can help if you have a meeting with someone with hearing loss.
 Choose a venue with minimal reverberation: a library rather than a café.
 A quiet office, not a large meeting room.
 If you meet someone in their own home, offer to pull the curtains.
-Draw a chair up closer to theirs but respecting personal distancing.
+Draw a chair up closer to theirs but respecting personal and social distancing.
 Face them, and if possible, sit at a diagonal to the room.